openhab/openhab-addons/addons/binding/org.openhab.binding.loxone/README.md

 # Loxone Binding

-This binding integrates [Loxone Miniserver](https://www.loxone.com/enen/products/miniserver-extensions/) with [OpenHAB](http://www.openhab.org/).
+This binding integrates [Loxone Miniserver](https://www.loxone.com/enen/products/miniserver-extensions/) with [openHAB](http://www.openhab.org/).
 Miniserver is represented as a [Thing](http://docs.openhab.org/configuration/things.html).
-Miniserver controls, that are visible in the Loxone [UI](https://www.loxone.com/enen/kb/user-interface-configuration/), are exposed as OpenHAB channels.
+Miniserver controls, that are visible in the Loxone [UI](https://www.loxone.com/enen/kb/user-interface-configuration/), are exposed as openHAB channels.

 Binding has the Loxone-specific code separated in a .core package.
 This code does not depend on the openHAB framework and can be easily used to handle Loxone Miniservers in other Java applications.

 ## Features
-Following features are currently supported:
+The following features are currently supported:

   * [Discovery](https://en.wikipedia.org/wiki/Simple_Service_Discovery_Protocol) of Miniservers available on the local network
   * Creation of channels for Loxone controls that are exposed in the Loxone [UI](https://www.loxone.com/enen/kb/user-interface-configuration/)
   * Tagging of channels and [items](http://docs.openhab.org/configuration/items.html) with tags that can be recognized by [Alexa](https://en.wikipedia.org/wiki/Amazon_Alexa) openHAB [skill](https://www.amazon.com/openHAB-Foundation/dp/B01MTY7Z5L), so voice can be used to command Loxone controls
   * Management of a Websocket connection to the Miniserver and updating Thing status accordingly
-  * Updates of OpenHAB channel's state in runtime according to control's state changes on the Miniserver
+  * Updates of openHAB channel's state in runtime according to control's state changes on the Miniserver
   * Passing channel commands to the Miniserver's controls

 ## Supported Things